 We’ll keep you posted for an update on Potter and other cases as they come to light and how they could impact on your clients’ claims – and your business.

 If you’d like to discuss funding your unfair relationship cases with us – or are looking to expand your book of work in this field, please contact Matthew Gwynne today.
+Find out more by visiting our Plevin Litigation Funding page.

 In Potter v Canada Square, the Lender [Canada Square Operations Ltd, formerly Egg Banking plc] accepted that the non-disclosure of commission caused unfairness in the relationship; however, it defended the claim on the basis that it was issued outside the widely accepted six-year limitation period.